Santiago Food Tour Tapas Drinks and Delights with a Local

 About this experience

-Your tours are a mix of high-quality gastronomy as a way of showing local culture and lifestyle and a walking experience together with a local friend.
-You will discover traditional tapas in at least4 stops: you will get the chance to try some of the most iconic dishes, such as tortilla de patata, Patata con pulpo, and Galician cheese!
+These tours are a mix of high-quality gastronomy as a way of showing local lifestyle and a walking experience with a local friend.

-- Booking this food tour, you will contribute to sustainable tourism and create shared value with local companies.
+Enjoy the most traditional tapas in Santiago and discover the secrets behind this Galician, worldwide famous gem.
+And don't forget: by booking this food tour, you will contribute to sustainable tourism and create shared value with local companies.

 Available options